Shaurya-L/Authenticating-User-using-Gestures/README.md

 ![photo6190275457249815004](https://user-images.githubusercontent.com/57843558/74013181-e1874880-49b1-11ea-9e35-430bfb075901.jpg)

 The user enters his account number.
+Once the account number is verified, the user is asked to enter the pin.